jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ### Cost: Free

 Grass STEM is pleased to provide this camp for free!
 We want this opportunity to be available to everyone.

+### Instructors

+Instructors for this camp include Steven Tan, Jerry Tan, and Alex Wang.